 - Agios Fokas

 Tinos’ location makes it perfect for island hopping to the other Aegean islands.
 Ferry routes tend to increase in the summer period since there is more demand.
-After Spending your time in Tinos, you can jump to Mykonos or Syros in less than an hour and to Paros or Naxos in an average of 2 hours.
+After Spending your time in Tinos, you can jump, even for a day trip, with the ferry to Mykonos or Syros in less than an hour and to Paros or Naxos in an average of 2 hours.
 If this is not enough, you can continue to Santorini, Ios, Milos or even to Crete.